mannynotfound/mediascrape/README.md

 # mediascrape

-Download a Twitter user's media easily
+Download a Twitter user's media easily, no API keys needed.

 <p align="center">
   <img width="80%" src="cover.png" />
 </p>

+mediascrape requires no API credentials and instead relies on public endpoints combined with HTML parsing from [lxml](http://lxml.de/) to extract data.

-## Usage
+## usage

 to download all media images from a user